Thursday, June 28, 2012

 Location

-1953, Atlantic City for the most time, shortly in New York
+1953, Atlantic City for most time, and shortly in New York

 Body count